MicrosoftDocs/win32/desktop-src/WmiSdk/swbemrefresher-addenum.md

 ---
-Description: Adds a new enumerator to the SWbemRefresher object.
+description: Adds a new enumerator to the SWbemRefresher object.
 This enumerator is for all the instances of the class that is specified in the strClass parameter. ms.assetid: 0fa22a47-4050-43ae-aad3-3a8ebbf5e9b2 ms.tgt_platform: multiple
 title: SWbemRefresher.AddEnum method (Wbemdisp.h)